arcboundrav/evodom/README.md

 Purchases during the Buy Phase.

-Determine the minimal addition which will lead to competent deck sequencing---e.g., which cards to topdeck with Sentry.
+Determine the minimal addition which will lead to competent deck sequencing—e.g., which cards to topdeck with Sentry.

 ### Engine